 These conditions require a doctor's care.

 Phosphates are also used in enemas as laxatives.
 Most people get plenty of phosphorus in their diets.
-Sometimes athletes use phosphate supplements before competitions or heavy workouts to help reduce muscle pain and fatigue, although it's not clear how much it helps or if it improves performance.
+Sometimes athletes use phosphate supplements before competitions or heavy workouts to help reduce muscle pain and fatigue, although it is not clear how much it helps or if it improves performance.

-Protein-rich foods, such as meat, poultry, fish, eggs, dairy products, nuts, and legumes, are good sources of phosphorus.
-Other sources include whole grains, hard potatoes, dried fruit, garlic cloves, and carbonated beverages.
+Protein-rich foods are good sources of phosphorus, such as meat, poultry, fish, eggs, dairy products, nuts, and legumes.
+Other good sources include whole grains, hard potatoes, dried fruit, garlic cloves, and carbonated beverages.

 - Dibasic potassium phosphate